 Public Transport Friendly?
 Unfortunately you’ll need to hire a car to get to Warrumbungles.

 Kanangra-Boyd National Park is known as a bit of a gem near to Blue Mountains.
 Just a 40 minute drive from the popular Jenolan Caves will bring you to Kangangra Walls Lookout.
 It honestly made us wonder whether we had been transported to Borneo because the views really are jaw-dropping.
-Put it on your list to visit for your future weekend getaways from Sydney.
+Put it on your list to visit for your future Sydney weekend getaways.

 Kanangra Boyd National Park Accommodation You can camp near to the Kanangra Walls Lookout, just bring everything with you as it’s a basic campsite.